glguy/irc-core/README.md

 $ cabal build
 ```

-Building with stack using ghc-8 resolver (nightly resolvers can work using --solver)
+Building with stack using ghc-8 resolver (lts-7 resolvers can work using --solver)

 ```
 $ stack init --resolver=ghc-8